 The best thing you can do to protect yourself, your employees and your customers is to ensure that your hiring process does a thorough job of verifying that the applicant is trustworthy.

 Negligent hiring occurs when an employer fails to verify that a prospective employee may present a danger to the organization.

 Negligent hiring claims can be brought by an individual when an employer fails to screen a worker adequately, and that worker subsequently harms someone else. – Forbes.com

 In a nutshell, what this means is that if you are not diligent about finding out a candidate’s background, you could be responsible for their actions.
 Especially if it is proven that the situation could have been avoided with a proper background check.

-Negligent hiring can bring the most damage in industries that involve one-to-one care, have access to confidential information and deal with finances.
+Negligent hiring can bring the most damage in industries that involve one-to-one care, having access to confidential information and dealing with finances.

 >In the United States, certain laws make it mandatory for employers to perform criminal history checks on candidates who are interviewing for positions with special security concerns such as ports of entry, working with the disabled, children, the elderly etc and government positions.